 I’ve completed a book about creativity and innovation called Eureka and am looking forward to its publication by Princeton University Press.
 I’m active in Classics outreach to schools, including Hackney college BSix.
 I co-organised a second round of New Imago Forum, and a conference on the sounds of Latin in 2012 is shortly to be followed by one on the sounds of Greek in 2013.
 I’m organising and participating in conferences on Greek music, and writing articles on Greek aesthetics, commentaries, music and so on.

 Broadcasts on Classical themes

-After my Ancient Greek solutions to the debt crisis, I broadcast ‘letters’ and interviews on the BBC World Service as follows:
+After my Ancient Greek solutions to the debt crisis (6 June 2012), I broadcast the following:

 7 Dec 2012: Greeks on the fiscal cliff, here from 47.50 mins.